 Putting all these theoretical considerations together, we make the following assumptions: When a decision with important distributional consequences is made by a publicly elected representative, who publicly campaigned on it, we consider this decision to be democratically accountable and generally in the interest of the public at large.
 If it is made by a delegated expert (judge or regulator) whose appointment was publicly vetted, but it is claimed by the politician who appointed her as a success or is the explicit reason why the expert was appointed to begin with, we consider it less likely to be in the public interest.
-When a decision is made by a publicly elected representative who does not openly advocate for it in an election or is shielded from public scrutiny by inclusion in general omnibus legislation or taken through obscure procedural shortcuts, the decision is still less likely to be in the public interest.
-Finally, the decision that is least likely to be in the public interest when it is one made by a non-elected expert in a non-transparent agency while no high-level elected representatives take credit for it.
+When a decision is made by a publicly elected representative who does not openly advocate for it in an election or the decision is shielded from public scrutiny by inclusion in general omnibus legislation or made through obscure procedural shortcuts, the decision is still less likely to be in the public interest.
+Finally, the decision that is least likely to be in the public’s interest is one made by a non-elected expert in a non-transparent agency while no high-level elected representatives take credit for it.

 Part III.
 The Causes of the Decline in Antitrust Enforcement

 The framework outlined in Part II will guide our empirical analysis in this section.
-We review the origins of the weakened antitrust enforcement in order of democratic accountability and transparency.
+We review the origins of weakened antitrust enforcement in the order of democratic accountability and transparency.
 We start from the laws that were approved (or failed to be repealed) by Congress during this period (III.A.1).
-Then we move to the official Presidential political campaigns, speeches, and executive policy (III.A.2) and supreme-court nominations (III.B.3).
-Having exhausted the decisions made by elected representatives, we move to the decisions made by technocratic bodies appointed by elected representatives: in Part III.B.2 the FTC and the DOJ (agencies whose appointees can be revoked by the President) and in Part III.B.3 we end up with the federal courts, which by design are not politically accountable.
+Then we move to the presidential political campaign documents, speeches, and executive policies (III.A.2) and Supreme Court nominations (III.B.3).
+After discussing the decisions made by elected representatives, we move to the decisions made by technocratic bodies appointed by elected representatives: in Part III.B.2 we examine the FTC and the DOJ (agencies whose appointees can be revoked by the President) and in Part III.B.3 we consider the federal courts, which by design are not politically accountable.

 Part III.A.
 Elected Bodies